hphucnp/iCommerce/README.md

     - `mvn clean install`
   * Step 3: [Run] the project
     - `mvn spring-boot:run -Dspring-boot.run.arguments=--server.port=\<your preferred port\>`
-  * Step 4: [Test][Manual] Go to http://localhost:8080/swagger-ui.html to try the APIs out

 ### Steps to run the application (with docker and docker-compose) on a local computer: